How To Identify Check Fraud

 • Paper Statements

-2. Keep your banking information secure and provide only to trusted parties
+• Keep your bank account information secure and provide it only to trusted parties

-4. Only accept payment by check for the requested amount and do not accept over payment on checks
+• Only accept payment by check for the exact amount requested – do not accept overpayments